Campers, backpackers and outdoors-lovers of all types need sustenance when walking the wilderness.

 As you’ll be out in all conditions, you need something that will work well in windy as well as calm conditions.
 The MSR Windburner is made to do just that, but how well does it hold up against these claims?

-In this MSR Windburner camping stove review, we see it’s an adequate companion for camping, hiking and backpacking trips in high winds.
+In this MSR Windburner review, we see it’s an adequate companion for camping, hiking and backpacking trips in high winds.
 It’s more fuel-efficient than some other models, and its features hold up equally well to other camping stoves on the market.

 About the Product